phoenixnap/terraform-provider-pnap/docs/resources/public_network.md

     * `public_network_ip_block` - The assigned IP Block to the public network.
         * `id` - The IP Block identifier.
 * `ra_enabled` - Boolean indicating whether Router Advertisement is enabled.
 Only applicable for Network with IPv6 Blocks.
+* `force` - Query parameter controlling advanced features availability.
+Allows resource assigned IP block to be removed even if resource members within this network have IPs assigned from the IP Block being removed.
+Default value is `false`.

 ## Attributes Reference